 Music Lover’s Williamsburg: The Best Festivals and Concerts

-From blues to folk to string quartets, don’t miss these fun music events.
+From Sheryl Crow and LeAnn Rimes to blues bands and string quartets, don’t miss these fun music events.

 Start counting the long list of Virginia musicians from Patsy Cline to Bruce Hornsby to Dave Matthews to Pharrell Williams and it's no surprise that the state and the Greater Williamsburg area are home to an equally eclectic array of music events.